 Peter Baren, Noel Molloy, Tzu-chi-Yeh.
 Conversation with selected artists 1.
 FIPFA audio/visual festival – December 2021: Ideas about submitted video and Body of work.
 You Tube Channel: CINEplusPERFO.
 Produced by Peras de Olmo, Buenos Aires AR.
 LINK: https://www.youtube.com/watch?v=oidKFGSLcYw – Duration: 175 mins.

-Performance series around the city of Kassel with black tears, white handkerchiefs, book Rage And Time and deep sighs.
+Performance series through different walks around the city of Kassel with black tears, white handkerchiefs, book Rage And Time and deep sighs.
 Photos: Yeon Jeong, Ludwig Moeller, Wolfgang Traeger, Michiel Leezenberg, Eliu Almonte.